 When I began saving the photos, I had already begun to sell my collections of movie posters and movie tie -in books and ads from magazines from 1890 to 1970 all through the mail through my company Poster Palace.
 See, I’m a person who has great difficulty with words as I don’t see words in my head, I see pictures.
 That’s why for me to get each post done has been a true act of overcoming learning disabilities.
 By the time I began the blog, technology had changed so much that I was willing to try my own visual experience in the form of making videos that I share on youtube.
 They are made fast at the speed my brain goes at so that’s how my mind perceives pictures.

-As the blog progressed in this four year period, I still did what I’ve always done, to save pictures off the internet, never with an ill intent.
+As the blog progressed in this ten year period, I still did what I’ve always done, to save pictures off the internet, never with an ill intent.
 My intention was to enjoy the photographs on the journey they take me on and to share them with the people who come to my blog.
 I’m a very quiet man.
-I’m taken back and humbled by the fact that 152,111 people have looked at my blog and youtube videos.
+I’m taken back and humbled by the fact that over a million people have looked at my blog and youtube videos.
 Typical to my personality, my brain keeps pushing me to expand and my blog has taken on a whole entire other life that I never imagined that I would be doing.
 I created videos expressing marriage equality that gay and straight people all over the world have looked at.
 I did a video of the area I live in, The Gordon Square Arts District that the residents of Cleveland have told me they really enjoy and captures the spirit of this place.
 Being a collector of paper ephemera since I was a boy and a seller of paper ephemera, I had a photo that Margaret Bourke-White took from the air of the Far Rockaway board walk from a 1950’s life magazine.
 I made a post showing the photo.
 So many people from around the world came to see it.
 With such enthusiasm, I decided to create a video of the photographs of Margaret Bourke-White.
 I created a gallery of all of my paper book movie tie-in books that so many people have enjoyed.

 When I began this blog, I wanted my grandfather Nathan Baumwoll and my uncle Max Schulkin’s movies and photographs not to be forgotten.
 By putting these photos on my blog with their names, they have become indexed on google and other search engines.
 These are men that died and were forgotten and now they have had a rebirth through this new digital age.